pseudotensor/open-strawberry/README.md

    * Repeat until the model can do the hardest problems, and the scope of reasoning traces as consumed more types of problems (but not all types since not always required).
 3. Emphasize first principles thinking.
 4. Randomized useful CoT prompts for "next" from user when generating reasoning traces (e.g. not just next but "are you sure?" "any mistakes?" "how would you verify your answer?")
+5. Sometimes ask if the model is confident about an answer.
+If so, then ask it to place that answer in <final_answer> xml tags.
+If so, then terminate the reasoning trace generation.
+6. RLHF is not strictly required, just DPO or NLHF, where good reasoning traces are used for positive reward and bad reasoning traces are used for negative reward.

 ## Project Goals